johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

 time.
 For this, we simply map the events of interest (those discussed in previous section) from time-domain to the age-domain.
 Let's look at a small example of this mapping.

-Suppose we have 2 hard disks -- "disk-1" is brand new and "disk-2" is 365 days old.
+Suppose we have 2 hard disks &mdash; "disk-1" is brand new and "disk-2" is 365 days old.
 Both of them are kept in operation for the next two years.
 On 500th day of operation, the newer disk (disk-1) fails and is removed, but disk-2 kept working for the entire two years.
 Here's the time-domain plot of these events:

 ![Time-domain events]({attach}plots/time-domain.svg)